How to Reset the Mercedes SBC Brake Counter: Fault Code C249F

 Common Causes

-SBC Pump Defective: The SBC/Electro-Hydraulic Brake System Hydraulic Pump can be severely damaged, leading to reduced braking power or even a complete loss of braking capability.
+The SBC/Electro-Hydraulic Brake System Hydraulic Pump can be severely damaged, reducing braking power or even a complete loss of braking capability.
 This component is responsible for creating and applying pressure to the brakes.
-The SBC error code is commonly seen in Mercedes-Benz cars such as the E-Class W211, SL-Class (R230), and CLS-Class.
-If the SBC pump is defective, it can cause significant safety concerns, and immediate attention should be given to the issue.
+The SBC error code is commonly seen in Mercedes-Benz cars, such as the E-Class W211, SL-Class (R230), and CLS-Class.
+If the pump is defective, it can cause significant safety concerns, and immediate attention should be given.

 Brake Light Switch

-A failing brake light switch can have various symptoms, and one of the most noticeable is when the brake light remains illuminated at all times.
-This issue often occurs due to a short circuit in the brake light switch, which can cause the brake lights to stay on even when the pedal is not being pressed.
-Over time, this can lead to the brake lights burning out and needing replacement.
+A failing brake light switch can exhibit various symptoms, one of the most noticeable being the brake light being on at all times.
+This issue often occurs due to a short circuit in the brake light switch, which can keep the brake lights on even when the pedal is not pressed.
+Over time, this can cause the brake lights to burn out and require replacement.

 Weak Car Battery:

 When a car battery becomes weak, it can cause several issues with the vehicle’s electrical systems, including the SBC brake system.
 If the SBC control module fails to receive enough voltage from the battery, it can trigger warning messages such as “REDUCED BRAKING POWER – VISIT WORKSHOP” or “Brake Defective Stop Vehicle.”
-This is because the SBC pump, which creates pressure for the brakes, does not have enough voltage to power up, resulting in reduced or complete loss of braking power.
-If you experience any of these warning messages, it’s important to address them immediately and have the SBC system checked by a qualified mechanic.
+This is because the pump, which generates braking pressure, does not receive sufficient voltage to operate, resulting in reduced or complete loss of braking power.
+If you experience any warning messages, it’s important to address them immediately and have this system checked by a qualified mechanic.

 Extended Warranty

-Sensotronic Brake Control (SBC) system was installed on some models from 2003 to 2006, and it has been known to have issues with its pump, which could cause the brakes to fail.
+The Sensotronic Brake Control (SBC) system was installed on some models from 2003 to 2006 and has been known to have pump issues that could cause the brakes to fail.

-In response to these issues, Mercedes-Benz offered an extended warranty on the SBC system for up to 25 years or 250,000 miles from the original in-service date, whichever comes first.
+In response to these issues, Mercedes-Benz offered an extended warranty for the SBC system, valid for up to 25 years or 250,000 miles from the original in-service date, whichever comes first.

-If you are experiencing issues with your SBC system, you should contact your local Mercedes-Benz dealership or authorized repair center to see if your vehicle qualifies for the extended warranty.
+Suppose you are experiencing issues with your SBC system.
+In that case, contact your local Mercedes-Benz dealership or an authorized repair center to determine whether your vehicle qualifies for the extended warranty.